 HandBrake — The Free Option Closest to FFmpeg

 HandBrake is an open-source video transcoder that offers serious encoding control in a GUI.
-It's been around for decades, is actively maintained, and runs on all major platforms.
+It's been around for over two decades, is actively maintained (version 1.11 added ProRes and DNxHR support in March 2026), and runs on all major platforms.

 What it can do: